Puddingboy/boltforms/doc/events.md

 ##### BoltFormsEvents::SUBMISSION_PROCESS_EMAIL

-The internal listener for this event handles the disspacthing of emails from form submission.
+The internal listener for this event handles the dispatching of emails from form submission.